hindu-comm/weblogs/manasataramgini/2019/11/2019-11-02_the-blue-bottle-and-the-talent-show.md

 course I dragged by friends Vidrum and Sharva much to their horror to be my partners in this debate.”

-Lootika: “Ah, those wasteful days\!
+Lootika: “Ah, those wasteful days!
 I remember for the girls the topic was ‘What will I do if I became the prime minister’ and as luck would have it I too was drafted by the teacher for this affair.”
 Vidrum: “I think for boys it was something like ‘Akbar was India’s